COVID-19 Update: Prioritising our clients' and associates' health

 The ATO states “STP offers the ability to streamline your reporting as opposed to having a number of separate reporting processes, to help you achieve efficiencies of real-time reporting and help with your compliance processes.”
-Essentially, it’s a new way for employers to report tax and super information to the Tax Office every time you pay your employees.
+Essentially, it’s a new way for employers to report tax and super information to the ATO every time you pay your employees.

 STP applies to:

 Other non-mandatory details that can also be provided to the ATO under STP reporting include:

 Salary, wage, PAYG and superannuation details must be sent to the ATO each time an employer pays its employees.
 The method of reporting can be either: